 - The right to possess the rental.

-a.
-Property must meet all applicable housing and building codes for the Bozeman area.
+- Property must meet all applicable housing and building codes for the Bozeman area

-b.
-Make necessary repairs to keep the rental in a habitable condition.
-(If the landlord fails to make the necessary repairs, make the repair request in writing, then seek legal counsel.)
+- Make necessary repairs to keep the rental in a habitable condition (If the landlord fails to make the necessary repairs, make the repair request in writing, then seek legal counsel)

-d.
-Install approved carbon monoxide and smoke detectors.
+- Install approved carbon monoxide and smoke detectors

 Your responsibilities include:

-- Maintain the rental as outlined in the lease.
+- Maintaining the rental as outlined in the lease

-- Allow the landlord to enter the rental in these circumstances:
+- Allowing the landlord to enter the rental in these circumstances:

-b.
-Only when given 24-hour's notice of entry by the landlord.
+- When given 24-hour's notice of entry by the landlord

-- Provide the landlord with keys to the locks.
+- Providing the landlord with keys to the locks

-- Not to move out of the rental before the end of the lease term.
+- Not moving out of the rental before the end of the lease term

-- Maintain the smoke and carbon monoxide detectors.
+- Maintaining the smoke and carbon monoxide detectors

-- Leave the rental once the agreement has ended.
+- Leaving the rental once the agreement has ended

 If the tenant has violated either the rental agreement or the requirements of the Montana Residential Landlord and Tenant Act, the landlord may terminate a rental agreement with 14 days notice to the tenant, except under the following circumstances:

-- The landlord need only give three days notice if the tenant’s viola-tion involves
+- The landlord need only give three days notice if the tenant’s violation involves any

 - The landlord need only give five days notice if it is a repeat violation about which the landlord has previously notified the tenant within the past six months.